- Parents Home

 What's the Right Bike for Me?

 Making a safety checklist is important.
-Ask your mom or dad for help:
+Ask your parent for help:

-Check your tires to make sure they have enough air and the right amount of tire
+- Check your tires to make sure they have enough air and the right amount of tire pressure.

 What Should I Wear When I Ride My Bike?